bjafl/homely-api-docs/README.md

 - **WebSocket**: Use Socket.IO library, not raw WebSocket
 - **Bearer token**: URL-encode space as `%20` between `Bearer` and _token_ in query param
+- The API is read only!
+- Some IOT devices connected to the Homely hub will not appear in the device list provided from the api.

 ---